 Senior Vice President, Chief Operating Officer

-Steve is focused on growing NMSC’s lines of business and pursuing strategic partnership opportunities.
-He leads the Fund Management team, which creates, structures, and manages specialty funds to help our partners meet their community development goals.
+Steve is focused on growing NMSC’s lines of business, operationalizing new ones and pursuing strategic partnership opportunities.
+He oversees the Fund Management team, which creates, structures and manages specialty funds to help our partners meet their community development goals.
 He also manages the company’s Marketing, Operations and Partner Services teams.
-He was previously head of Fund Management at the National Equity Fund, where his group structured funds that invested more than $8 billion in multifamily affordable housing.
+He was previously head of Fund Management at the National Equity Fund (NEF), where his group structured funds that invested more than $8 billion in multifamily affordable housing.
 Prior to NEF, Steve worked at Salomon Smith Barney.
 Steve graduated from the University of Richmond with a B.S. in Business Administration and is a CFA charterholder.
 Outside of the office, Steve enjoys eating tacos, golfing and playing tennis, and exploring Evanston with his wife, Nicole, and their three young children.

 Assistant Accounting Manager

 Jay Ricker joined NMSC’s accounting team in 2017, where he oversees financial statement preparation and investor reporting.
 Jay previously worked in public accounting for four years and in accounting for a manufacturing company for two years.
 He graduated from the University of Wisconsin-La Crosse with a bachelor's in accounting and a minor in Spanish.
 He is a CPA.
 Jay is a self-proclaimed cheesehead and has a cheesehead that he has never worn within the city limits of Chicago.
 He enjoys playing golf and guitar and exploring new restaurants with his girlfriend.

 Jessica Sanchez is responsible for a variety of accounting functions at NMSC, including quarterly and annual financial reporting for NMTC entities under management.
 She graduated from Robert Morris University with a degree in Business Administration/Accounting.
 Prior to joining NMSC in 2016, Jessica worked as a staff accountant for Vienna Beef LTD, in the accounting department of Four Seasons Hotels and Resorts, and has more than five years of experience in the insurance industry.
 In her free time, she loves to dance, play soccer, and travel.